renesas-rz/rzv_drp-ai_tvm/docs/Runtime_Wrap.md

-# MERA Wrapper API References
+# How to use MERA Runtime Wrapper

 ## List of functions